shidhincr/shidhincr.github.com/source/_posts/2014-02-11-mastering-the-scope-of-a-directive-in-angularjs.markdown

 				// code goes here ...			}		}		 });
 ```

-By far, this is the most recommended way of setting the `scope` on *DDO* while creating custom directives.
+So far, this is the most recommended way of setting the `scope` on *DDO* while creating custom directives.
 Why because:

-- It'll make sure that  directive is so generic and can be placed anywhere inside the application.
-Parent scope is not going to interfere with the directive scope anyways.
+- It'll make sure that our directive is generic and placed anywhere inside the application.
+Parent scope is not going to interfere with the directive scope.

-Though it's been called as an *Isolated scope*, AngularJs allows to communicate with the parent scope using some special symbols knows as `*prefixes*`.
-You might wonder why ? and the answer is : there're many situations we need to get the data from parent scope, execute callbacks in the parent scope when changes inside directive happens ..etc.
-The next section is entirely dedicated for explaining the *Isolated scope* and it's properties.
+Though it's been called as an *Isolated scope*, AngularJS allows to communicate with the parent scope using some special symbols knows as `*prefixes*`.
+If you wonder why, there're situations where the directive needs to exchange data back and forth with parent scope.
+The next section is  dedicated for *Isolated scope* and its properties.

 ## Isolated Scope Explained